 "Chairs" by Argyro Konstantinidou, Athens, Greece.
 1998

+These works take the form of three chairs emblazoned with traditional Greek themes and images from the history of Mexico, Egypt, and Greece.
+Chairs are constructed of steel with silver and aluminum plaques.
 Ancient civilizations exercise a peculiar attraction to modern man.
-Walking about the ruins of ancient cities or temples and strolling around old castles fill our mind with images and perceptions that take us back to when those civilizations were flourishing.
+Walking about the ruins of ancient cities or temples and strolling around old castles fill our minds with images and perceptions that take us back to when those civilizations were flourishing.

 "Athys III" by Charles de Montaigu, Laconnex, Switzerland.
 1997

 Evoking images of a lightning bolt that hit the earth and remained embedded in the ground, the 15-foot high "Athys III" was sculpted from cedar.
-The sculpture is strongly poetic, geometric, minimal and representative of today's contemporary art in Switzerland.
+The sculpture is strongly poetic, geometric, minimal, and representative of today's contemporary art in Switzerland.

 "Skulaskeid" by Páll Guðmundsson, Iceland.
 2000

+Mr. Guðmundsson has chiseled an eight-ton gigantic six-foot head from Iceland’s prehistoric many-hued palagonite to resemble an ancient face from Norse mythology.
 Quarried at the artist’s studio at Húsafell Valley in Western Iceland, the name of the sculpture comes from an old legend of the outlaw, Skúli, who escaped his enemies riding the good horse “Sorli” over the rough trail of Kaldidalur, from Pingvellirto Húsa fell, where the horse died from exhaustion.
+The Icelandic poet, Grimur Thomsen (1820-1896) wrote about this epic tale from Viking times.
+Mr. Guðmundsson strives for an authentic response both to his heritage, personal and national and to some of the most potent ideas of our times.

 "Touching Heaven" by Oded Halahmy, Israel.
 1990

-The spiritual work that has a deep presence originating in ancient Judaic culture and iconography, but in an artistic language that is contemporary.
-Oded Halahmy, originally born Baghdad, is one of Israel's foremost artists, has fashioned this work in bronze and it measures 87 inches high, 17 inches wide, and 57 inches in diameter.
+The spiritual work has a deep presence originating in ancient Judaic culture and iconography, but in an artistic language that is contemporary.
+Oded Halahmy, originally born in Baghdad, is one of Israel's foremost artists, has fashioned this work in bronze and it measures 87 inches high, 17 inches wide, and 57 inches in diameter.
 The work is lyrical and poetic.
 The artist is also known and revered for his liturgical works in precious metals.

 "Thought-Rise in Vacuum" by Hans-Christian Berg, Finland.
 2001

-Composed of stainless steel and a metallic sphere, the numbers “zero” and “one” are composed of stainless steel, but are fabricated in ten different sizes ranging from five cm to 14 cm.
+Composed of stainless steel and a metallic sphere, the numbers “zero” and “one” are composed of stainless steel, but are fabricated in ten different sizes ranging from 5 cm to 14 cm.
+They are welded together making a cloud-like pattern with the perspective view of the larger numbers on the outside and the smaller numbers on the inside.
+The stainless steel quality of the numbers emanates light outward.
+The outer spherical form measures seven feet, three inches; the inner spherical form measures one foot, six inches.

 "Heroic Encounters" by Benbow Bullock, California.
 2000

 The work soars 24 feet into the air.
-This narrow work resembles a totem or spindle, but bends and tucks in a geometric form of contemporary grace and grandeur.
+This narrow work resembles a totem or spindle but bends and tucks in a geometric form of contemporary grace and grandeur.
 The sculpture sits against the Park's natural forest backdrop with forceful elegance.

 "Awaking Muse" by Don Lawler, Meg White Sculpture Studios, Inc.

-At a monumental-scale, this muse awakens from her sleep on the lawn of the Prairie Center.
-It is said that she whispers inspiration to any who sit in her hand.
+Awaking Muse is a sculpture, measuring 40 feet across and depicts a female figure inspired by Greek mythology.
+At a monumental scale, this muse awakens from her sleep on the lawn of the Prairie Center.
+It is said that she whispers inspiration to anyone who sits in her hand.

 "EcceHora" by Christine Rojek

-The piece includes fanciful hand-painted figures which twist, dive, and somersault.
+EcceHora, which means ‘Behold the Hour,’ is an adjustable sundial, 12 feet high and 12 feet wide and is constructed of painted aluminum.
+The piece includes fanciful hand-painted figures that twist, dive, and somersault.
 They perform as if to say “If life’s just a shadow, make it dance!”

 "Fiberwave" by Makoto Sei Watanabe